ma2th/btc/README.md

 3. Use the preprocessor macros `USE_ENTER_BUTTON`, `USE_ARROW_BUTTONS`, and `USE_SOUND_BUTTONS` to define which controller buttons should be re-mapped
 4. Use the constants in the `BTCEventMapping` namespace to define which controller buttons are mapped to which UE4 events (i.e. to modify above table)

-Important: If your controller does not implement the Bluetooth HID profile (e.g., ACGAM R1), remove the `USE_ENTER_BUTTON` because otherwise the virtual keyboard will appear in VR mode.
+Important: If your controller does not implement the Bluetooth HID profile (e.g., ACGAM R1), remove `USE_ENTER_BUTTON` because otherwise the virtual keyboard will appear in VR mode.

 ## Tested Software Versions